Abdulr-intija/Florganizer/README.md

-# Files-categorizer
+# Florganizer
-A python script for categorizing files into specific folders to make a directory's content more organized
+Organize files on your desktop by categorizing them into specific folders

 ## How to use
 In CMD or Terminal: